SitramSoft/HomeLab/README.md

 ### How I started

-Initially I started using my adventure in building an HomeLab on an old laptop, where I installed Proxmox and did some testing with several VM's and [HomeAssistant](https://www.home-assistant.io/).
+Initially I started my adventure in building an HomeLab on an old laptop, where I installed Proxmox and did some testing with several VM's and [HomeAssistant](https://www.home-assistant.io/).
 It probably would have been enough if it didn't had two annoying issues.
-Every couple of days, it would freeze and I had to manually reboot it in order to recover.
-The second issue was that was the BIOS did not support resume to the last state in case of a power shortage.
-Because of these two issues I couldn't run the laptop for more then a few days without having to physically interact with it.This made any attempt to have a reliable server for running services or home automation annoying.
+Every couple of days, the laptop froze and I had to manually reboot it.
+The second issue was that BIOS did not support resume to the last power state in case of a power shortage.
+Because of these two issues, I couldn't run the laptop for more then a few days without having to physically interact with it.
+Because of this I couldn't have a reliable server for running services or home automation.
 After struggling with this setup for a couple of months I decided it was time for an upgrade.

-I spent several weeks researching on Internet about various hardware build for HomeLab.
+I spent several weeks researching about various hardware builds for an HomeLab.
 I read blogs, joined several channels on Reddit and groups on Facebook dedicated to this topic.
 The more I spent researching, the more I got frustrated of how easy it was for people living in US, Germany or UK to access all kind of equipment.
 I either had to make a compromise and buy consumer grade equipment, spent extra money on shipping tax to order, or get lucky and find a good deal in my own country.

 In the end, it payed off to be patient, because I got lucky and found a complete system for sale locally.
 Everyone I talked with, said it was overkill for what I wanted to run in my HomeLab.
-I chose to see it as having a huge potential for any project I could think of.
-I payed for the entire server around 800$.
+I diregarded their advices and went with my gut feeling.
+I payed for the entire server around 800$ and now I had the equipment needed to fulfill any project I wanted.

 The server contained the case, PSU, cables, two Intel Xeon CPU's and 192GB of server graded RAM with ECC.
 I had two 1GB, 2.5', 7200 rpm HDD's in another laptop which I decided to use in RAID 1 to keep some of my data safe.
 I bought a 1TB M.2 2280 SSD from SWORDFISH to use for host operating system and various VM's.
 The final purchase was an HPE Ethernet 1GB 2-port 361T adapter which I wanted to passtrough to a VM running a dedicated firewall.
+Later I added another 750GB old HDD to store movies and tv shows.

 ### HomeLab architecture

 Over time, I added new hardware to my HomeLab, like IoT devices, a range extender to have a better Wifi coverage and an UPS.
-I have planned to upgrade my storage and perhaps purchase a GPU but they have a low priority for now.
-However, I am always open for suggestions so feel free to reach me over email.
+I have planned to upgrade my storage and perhaps purchase a GPU but they have a low priority due to budget constraints.
+However, I am always open for suggestions so feel free to reach me over email in case you have one.

-The software, services and the architecture I run in my HomeLab are constantly adapting and evolving.
-When I learn a new technology that or find an interesting software, I decide to incorporate it in my existing architecture or just spin a VM for test.
+The software, services and the overall architecture of my my HomeLab are constantly adapting and evolving.
+When I learn a new technology or find an interesting software, I decide to incorporate it in my existing architecture or just spin a VM for test.

-[Here](HomeLab.jpg) you can find a picture with an overview of the current architecture which I update every time I change something to my HomeLab.
-The details on the configuration of each VM and service are below.
+[Here](HomeLab.jpg) you can find a picture with an overview of the current architecture.
+I update every time I change something to my HomeLab.
+The details on the configuration of each VM and service can be seen below.

 ### Document structure